 You also want to have an everyday spending pot so that you do not feel the urge to cash out your investments every time you need to buy groceries or hang out with friends.

-To invest in stocks in the UK, you need to decide first what you want to invest in (e.g. shares, bonds, funds, ETFs, commodities, etc.), then pick an investment platform, stockbroker or financial adviser, and finally, choose a tax wrapper.
+To invest in stocks in the UK, you’ll need to research and choose the stocks you want (e.g. Apple, Google, BP, Tesco, etc.), pick an investment platform, stockbroker, or financial adviser, and choose a tax wrapper.

 At Koody, we divide investment platforms into three categories based on the type of service and level of support or guidance they offer.
-The three categories are robo advisors, trading apps and investment platforms.
+The three categories are:

 Robo advisors are technology companies that provide automated financial planning with little or no human supervision.
-Their products include ready-made investments, managed investments and financial advice.
+Their products include ready-made investments, managed portfolios, financial advice, and micro-investing services (spare change round-ups and automatic investing).

-Robo advisors are excellent for beginner investors or those who do not want to deal with the hassle of choosing individual stocks, shares and other investments themselves.
+Robo advisors are excellent for beginner investors or those who want to avoid the complexities associated with selecting individual stocks, shares, and other investments.

 Capital at risk.